LIPS-scheme/lips/docs/docs/lips/intro.md

 But to make it possible to share objects with JavaScript, native LIPS values are automatically unboxed.
 So instead of symbol represention you get a JavaScript string.

-You can also use quasiquote on object literals:
+You can use quasiquote with object literals:

 ```scheme
 (define jack (let ((name "Jack")